halvg/halvg-cheat-sheets/css_cheatsheet.md

 | `::selection`       | `p::selection`   | Selects the portion of an element that is selected by a user      |

 ### Pseudo classes

+A pseudo-class is used to define a special state of an element.

 | Selector                | Example                 | Example Description                                                       |
 | ----------------------- | ----------------------- | -------------------------------------------------------------------------- |